 • Raster imagery may NOT be present in the final file, whatsoever (anything used should be vectorized).
 Think more about presenting type as the main focus and add imagery as needed to support your design.

-• Group Consultation — Proposal: Submit a written proposal via email, meet in class to discuss (see section schedule).
+• Group Consultation — Proposal: Submit a written proposal via the class blog, meet in class to discuss (see section schedule).
 You will also need to bring sketches to accompany your concept.

 • Individual Consultation — Image: Preview a preliminary layout with your instructor (see section schedule) to discuss how you plan to work out the image to its completion.

-• For Critique, prepare a written statement and print out the statement as well as your image on tabloid-size paper - both to be displayed in the hall (see schedule for specifics and date).
+• Critique — prepare a written statement and print out the statement as well as your image on tabloid-size paper.
+Display both in the hall (see schedule for specifics and dates).

 1. A color, tabloid print of your Illustrator file to go up with your critique image.
 A clean white boarder is fine, but cut any white access away.